-However, unless you’re looking for other specifications related to new TVs such as 4K Ultra HD resolution, HDR, and OLED technology, switching over to a new TV solely because it supports 120Hz won’t be worth it for most people excluding gamers who have compatible consoles or gaming PCs.
+However, unless you’re looking for other specifications related to new TVs such as 4K Ultra HD resolution, HDR and OLED technology, switching over to a new TV solely because it supports 120Hz won’t be worth it for most people, excluding gamers with compatible consoles or gaming PCs capable of 120FPS.

 120Hz TV vs 60Hz TV: Content Source & Type

 First, it’s important to know the difference between true 120Hz and ‘fake’ 120Hz.

 Some TV manufacturers may advertise a feature of a TV as ‘Motion Rate 120Hz’.
 This isn’t a true 120Hz refresh rate as the TV can only display up to 60FPS, and simulate the rest to make motion appear more fluid.

 This is referred to as motion smoothing or framerate interpolation (also known as the ‘soap opera effect’), which you can learn more about here.

-So, make sure that the TV you’re interested supports a native 120Hz refresh rate!
+So, make sure that the TV you’re interested in supports a native 120Hz refresh rate!

-Most new 4K TVs support 120Hz, but usually only at lower 1080p and/or 1440p resolutions, though there are high-end 4K 120Hz TVs available as well, such as LG’s new OLED TVs with HDMI 2.1.
+Now, most new 4K TVs support 120Hz – some of them only at lower 1080p and/or 1440p resolutions, though there are high-end 4K 120Hz TVs available as well.

 Having this in mind, don’t forget that in order to make use of a 120Hz refresh rate, your device must support it too.

-All new PC gaming graphics cards support 120Hz and over, but as far as consoles go, the Xbox One X and S support 120Hz at 1080p and 1440p, while the PS5 and Xbox Series X/S support 120Hz at 4K, too.
+In fact, all new PC gaming graphics cards support 4K at 120Hz and over, but as far as consoles go, the Xbox One X and S support 120Hz at 1080p and 1440p, while the PS5 and Xbox Series X/S support 120Hz at 4K, too.

-So, if you are watching content up to 60FPS on your 120Hz TV, the image won’t be different than it would be on a 60Hz TV.
+However, if you are watching content up to 60FPS on your 120Hz TV, the image won’t be any different than it would be on a 60Hz TV.
 And since that makes for the majority of content, many find 120Hz unnecessary for TVs.

 An exception to this would be watching native 24 FPS content from a media source such as Blu-ray.